 COLUMBIA, S.C.
-(AP) — A disease that has killed millions of bats in the eastern U.S. has reached South Carolina.
+(AP) — A disease that has killed millions of bats in the eastern United States has been found in central South Carolina.